hphelion/documentation/vpn-quickstart.md

     neutron floatingip-show $FLOATING_ID2

 **Note:** You can also assign floating IPs via the Nova API and subsequently call the command `nova list` to display the instances and their status.

+### Enable uncomplicated firewall ### {#enableufw}

+We recommend that you use the [uncomplicated firewall (UFW](https://help.ubuntu.com/community/UFW) capability included in Ubuntu.

+To enable the UFW:

+	sudo ufw allow 22/tcp
+	sudo ufw allow 500/udp
+	sudo ufw allow 1293/tcp
+	sudo ufw allow 4500/udp
+	sudo ufw enable

+	# After the last command, a prompt appears stating that this command "may disrupt existing ssh connections.
+Proceed with operation (y|n)?"
+	# Answer "y" and ENTER to complete the procedure.

 ### Install strongSwan on the gateway instance ### {#installss}